 This is the conundrum of Phase 2.
 I’ll repeat, you have this problem if you are doing any level of Phase 1 (even just table controls) and you intend to let your analysts write data.
 The complexity increases the more complex your access controls.
 Do you feel like someone punched you in the mouth yet?

-Immuta not only provides a solution for Phase 1 but, equally important, solves the “share down” problem of Phase 2 as well.
+Immuta not only provides a solution for Phase 1 but, equally important, solves the “share down” problem of Phase 2 as well, so data teams can work collaboratively and securely in data clean rooms.

-We are able to do this through Immuta Projects.
-Projects are logical groupings of members (the analysts) and tables.
-Projects are also self-service.
+We are able to do this through Immuta Projects, where data users can share data and collaborate in data clean rooms.
+Projects are logical groupings of members (the analysts) and tables, and they are also self-service.

 Let’s consider a scenario.